MicrosoftDocs/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Core/About/about_Requires.md

 ### Rules for use

 A script can include more than one `#Requires` statement.
-The `#Requires` statements can appear on any line in a script.
+The `#Requires` statements can appear on any line in a script. `#Requires` statement is not supported in Azure Automation cloud as well as hybrid jobs.

 Placing a `#Requires` statement inside a function does NOT limit its scope.
 All `#Requires` statements are always applied globally, and must be met, before the